move-language/move/language/changes/4-unit-testing.md

 ```

 #### `-s` or `--statistics`
-With these flags you can gather statistics about the tests run and report the runtime and instructions executed for each test.
+With these flags you can gather statistics about the tests run and report the runtime and gas used for each test.
 For example, if we wanted to see the statistics for the tests in the `MyModule` example above:

 ```
 $ cargo run --bin move-unit-test MyModule.move -s